Cyrus Jones: New England Patriots (second stint)

 On September 19, 2018, the Patriots re-signed Jones off Baltimore's practice squad.
 He was waived on October 6, 2018.

 Baltimore Ravens (second stint)

-On October 8, 2018, Jones was claimed off waivers by the Baltimore Ravens.
-In Week 12, Jones returned a punt for a 70-yard touchdown in a 34-17 win over the Oakland Raiders, earning him AFC Special Teams Player of the Week.
+On October 8, 2018, Jones was claimed off waivers by the Ravens.
+In Week 12, Jones returned a punt for a 70-yard touchdown in a 34–17 win over the Oakland Raiders, earning him American Football Conference Special Teams Player of the Week.
 He was released on November 12, 2019.

 Denver Broncos

 On November 13, 2019, Jones was claimed off waivers by the Denver Broncos.
 He was placed on the reserve/non-football injury list on November 26, 2019.

 Personal life

 Jones earned the nickname "Clamp Clampington", which was given for his shutdown corner abilities, while at Alabama.